dustinpfister/blog_posts/_posts/js-string-match.md

 ## 2 - Using exec to do a String Match

+If you are trying to use string.match to create an array of objects for each instance of a pattern that contains additional information like the index in which each pattern is found, then stop what you are doing. it might be possible to work out some kind of solution using string.match to do that, but it might be better to use RegExp.exec.

+The RegExp.exec is like String.match only it is a prototype method of the regular expression that you pass the string to serach for the pattern.
+In addition each time it is called with a pattern that uses the group flag, the next instance is returned until null is reached.

 ```js
 let patt = /dat_\d+.json/ig,
 str = 'Here is one file called dat_2017.json, and another called dat_2018.json';